teamclairvoyant/hadoop-deployment-bash/services/README.airflow.md

 These are shell scripts to deploy [Apache Airflow](http://airflow.incubator.apache.org/) and [RabbitMQ](https://www.rabbitmq.com/) to a node.
 The goal of these scripts are to be idempotent and to serve as a template for translation into other Configuration Management frameworks/languages.

 * Assumes RHEL/CentOS 7 x86_64.
-* Assumes use of MySQL.
+* Assumes use of MySQL or PostgreSQL.

+# MySQL
-# Prep
+## Prep

 Install MySQL somewhere.
-(PostgreSQL is not presently supported by these install scripts.)
 Amazon RDS works too in which case, do not run the below code segment.

 ```
 yum -y -e1 -d1 install mariadb-server